zenml-io/zenml/docs/book/developer-guide/advanced-concepts/overview.md

 allow you to access the repository (including the stack information) from within a pipeline step.
 This can, for instance, be used to load the best performing prior model to compare newly trained models against.
+* [Step Environments](environment.md) can be used to get further information about the environment where the step is executed, such as the system it is running on, the Python version, or the name of the current step, pipeline, and run.
+* [Docker Image Management](docker.md) is required for some remote orchestrators and step operators to run your pipeline code in an isolated and well-defined environment.